 We build a network whose inputs correspond to the bins of the stellar X-ray spectrum, and whose outputs are the estimates of the star's mass and radius.
-In addition, the mass and radius regressor is parameterized on the stellar nuisance parameters (distance, N_H , log($T{\rm eff}$)), which allows the results to be conditioned on the nuisance parameters.
+In addition, the mass and radius regressor is parameterized on the stellar nuisance parameters (distance, $N{\rm H}$ , log( $T{\rm eff}$ )), which allows the results to be conditioned on the nuisance parameters.

 This architecture is composed of two input branches, one to process the star's spectra and another to process the corresponding nuisance parameters.
 Each branch contains a series of layers that process its inputs in isolation.
 Following these initial layers, the output from the branches is combined, forming a single vector containing all the information.
 This vector is then passed to a final series of layers to predict the star's mass and radius.
+Each segment of the network, both the branches and the main trunk of the network, contain four layers, giving the network eight layers in total.
+All fully connected layers contain 275 nodes and utilize a dropout probability of 0.25.
+The network employs skip connections between alternate layers.
+This stabilizes the training process and adds robustness to the network overall.
+The network is trained with an MSE loss and an Adam optimizer with an initial learning rate of 0.00017 which is slowly decayed over the course of training.